AndreP04/AndreP04/README.md

 # 💫 About Me:
 📍 I am based in Johannesburg, South Africa  <br>
-👨‍💻 I'm a passionate backend software engineer based in South Africa, driven by a deep desire to learn, and create meaningful software.<br>🔨 I am currently building EnvVault, a fullstack application that enables developers to securely manage and access environment files across devices.
+👨‍💻 I'm a passionate fullstack software engineer based in South Africa, driven by a deep desire to learn, and create meaningful software.<br>🔨 I am currently building EnvVault, a fullstack application that enables developers to securely manage and access environment files across devices.

 ---